What Does It Take to Become a Post Oak Tree?

 For the last several autumns, I have looked for acorns on our trees.
 For such a large tree, post oak acorns are tiny: ½- ¾” in length, with the cup covering half of the acorn.
 Post oak acorns require a year to mature, so essentially the tree has ripe acorns every other year, if the weather cooperates.
 Occasionally along the road I had spotted a tree that had dropped a lot of acorns, but the trees on our place had never set enough acorns so that you would notice them.
 What is the evolutionary advantage of producing such a tiny acorn?
 Despite what we see at our place, do most post oaks benefit from producing a large volume of smaller acorns that perhaps can remain viable on arid soils longer than, say, a bur or even Spanish red oak?
 Does that spread risk for the tree?

 Tiny cotyledons emerged about six weeks after planting, but growth has been extremely slow.
+I noted a germination rate of 20% initially.
 Nine months after planting, the stems are barely 4 inches tall.
 That makes me think that the 6-8-inch seedlings we have caged could be several years old, especially if they were nipped by a rabbit or deer shortly after germination.
 I have noticed that a many seedlings that we have caged actually have a “double leader” or main stem, which suggests that sometime in their infancy they were browsed, and it’s amazing that at this vulnerable stage they were able to re-group and sprout again with new leaves.
 These hardy trees do demonstrate a resiliency – to a point – against adverse conditions.

 Post oaks are not common in the nursery trade for these very reasons: their growth rate is slow and unpredictable, and they don’t like to grow in a pot.
 They seem to have a relationship with soil microorganisms that could be hard to duplicate in nursery production, and the growth pattern that results in their rugged mature growth does not conform to the uniform street tree shape required by most commercial nurseries.